Neuchâtel English Church would love to have you come

 Reach out to us today.

-Normally on the 1st, 2nd and 4th Sundays of the month (please check on Upcoming Events page)
+From September 2018 these will be held on the 2nd and 4th Sundays of the month (please check on Upcoming Events page)

 Service of the Word

 on the 2nd Sundays

 EREN Swiss Reformed Church

 (opposite the Chaumont Funiculaire)

 Chaplain : Rev. Clive Atkinson (All Saints Church, Vevey)

 Neuchâtel ministry team : currently Rev. Kenneth Kvistad

 Church Council: Jenny Veenendaal (Churchwarden, Synod representative), Pat Smith (Treasurer), Maggie Matthews, Teblez Beyn & Abbie Therrien (ordinary members)